nhsengland/mm-healthfair/README.md

-# Understanding Fairness and Explainability in Multi-modal Approaches within Healthcare
+# Understanding Fairness and Explainability in Multimodal Approaches within Healthcare
 ## NHSE PhD Internship Project

 ### About the Project